AdobeDocs/experience-manager-cloud-manager.pt-BR/help/using/setting-up-program.md

 ---
-title: Configurar o programa
+title: Configurar seu programa
-seo-title: Configurar o programa
+seo-title: Set Up Your Program
 description: Após a integração, o proprietário da empresa precisará fazer uma configuração inicial do programa.
-seo-description: 'Após a integração, o proprietário da empresa precisará fazer uma configuração inicial do Adobe AEM Cloud Manager.
-Isso envolve definir a descrição do programa e os KPIs que serão usados para testes de desempenho. '
+seo-description: After onboarding, the business owner will need to do some initial setup of Adobe AEM Cloud Manager.
+This involves setting the program description and defining the KPIs which will be used for performance testing.
-feature: Introdução
+feature: Getting Started
 exl-id: 795c7112-d564-4fbf-96a1-152a6c286bf2
-source-git-commit: 71a6f2709efb9c4c3831deaa1ce89d93e30b775c
+source-git-commit: 71d44c7e3673ca62fcd2203ecc0bc4ed9fa22002
 workflow-type: tm+mt
-source-wordcount: '727'
+source-wordcount: '687'
-ht-degree: 2%
+ht-degree: 1%

 ---